 When we spoke with staff about people's safety and how to recognise possible signs of abuse, these were clearly understood by staff.
 The staff described what they would look for, such as a change in a person's behaviour, mood or any unexplained injuries.
 They were able to describe what action they would take to raise an alert to make sure people were kept safe.
-Training in the protection of people had been completed by all staff and they had easy access to information on the home's safeguarding procedures and a list of contact numbers were available.
-The registered manager was fully aware of local Authorities safeguarding procedures and their responsibilities to report any concerns to the local authority.
+Training in the protection of people had been completed by all staff including the role of the local authority.
+Staff had easy access to information on the home's safeguarding procedures and a list of contact numbers were available.
+The registered manager was aware of their responsibilities to report any concerns to the local authority and ensure the immediate safety of service users.

 Staff told us they had confidence in that any concerns they raised would be listened to and action taken by the registered manager or others within the organisation.
 We saw there were arrangements in place for staff to contact management out of hours should they require support.
 We saw there was a whistleblowing policy in place.
 Whistleblowing is a term used when staff alert the service or outside agencies when they are concerned about other staff's care practice or the organisation.
-Staff knew and understood what was expected of their roles and responsibilities and they said they would feel confident in raising any concerns.
+Staff knew and understood what was expected of their roles and responsibilities and they said they would feel confident in raising any concerns with the registered or senior managers.